dsa-2/docs/Method-Observe.md

 ## response body
 Message Type Id : **81** / **83**

-publish doesn't have it's own response structure, instead, it use the response structure for Subscribe and List api
+observe doesn't have it's own response structure, instead, it use the response structure for Subscribe and List api

-the only difference is that subscribe and list response for a publish request has a extra header for the path that's updated
+the only difference is that subscribe and list response for a observe request has a extra header for the path that's updated